-- Static database access will treat DTYP as a DCT_MENUFORM field. - The information for the link field related to the DCT_MENUFORM can be entered via a set of form manipulation routines associated with the DCT_MENUFORM field.
-Thus the link information can be entered via the DTYP field rather than the link field. - The Form routines described in the next section can also be used with any link field.
+- Static database access will treat DTYP as a DCT MENUFORM field. - The information for the link field related to the DCT_MENUFORM can be entered via a set of form manipulation routines associated with the DCT_MENUFORM field.
+Thus the link information can be entered via the DTYP field rather than the link field.